Huey-Magoos-IT/magooos-site/memory-bank/activeContext.md

 2. Hidden the entire Projects section (including the dropdown and all project links)
 3. Kept the code commented out for future reference when the feature is ready to be reintroduced

+### Build Fixes
+1. Fixed ESLint error in Sidebar component by properly escaping the apostrophe in "Huey Magoo's" to "Huey Magoo&apos;s"
+2. Fixed React Hooks exhaustive-deps warning in users/page.tsx by adding handleTeamChange to the dependency array of the useMemo hook

 These changes create a cleaner, more focused UI that highlights only the currently active features while preserving the ability to restore work-in-progress features in the future.
+The build fixes ensure that the application can be successfully built and deployed without errors or warnings.

 ## Current Status